 Address: 264 County Road 39, Enid, MS 38927

-BassBass are on main lake points or secondary points in creek coves.
-Fish crankbaits, vibrating jigs, or slow-rolled spinnerbaits.
-Try soft plastics (Carolina, Texas, or Ned rigs, drop shots, etc.) if fish don't bite more aggressive baits.
+BassAt winter pool, most bass are on main lake points or deeper holes in tributaries.
+Any cover (wood, brush tops, stake beds, rock, etc.) is a plus.
+Fish vibrating jigs, or slow-rolled spinnerbaits 2 to 8 ft deep.
+Try soft plastics (Carolina, Texas, or Ned rigs, drop shots, swim baits, etc.) if fish don't bite more aggressive baits.

-Crappie Fish jigs and/or minnows 15 - 22 ft deep for fish suspending over deeper water in creek mouths or the main lake.
-Still no crankbaiting reports yet.
+Crappie Fish jigs and/or minnows 4 - 10 ft deep for suspended fish in the main lake.
+Little cover is in the water at winter levels.
 There are are a lot of "short fish"; use bigger baits and/or fish deeper to target larger crappie.
 Replace treble hooks with single hooks and/or pinch down the barbs to make releasing short fish faster and less damaging; it does no good to release dead fish.

-BreamFish crickets, redworms, or small artificials 6 - 8 ft deep near any cover (flooded grass, brush tops, stake beds, riprap, etc.).
-Check hard-bottomed areas (sand or gravel) 3 - 5 ft deep for bedding fish.
+BreamFish crickets, redworms, or small artificial baits 3 - 6 ft deep near any cover (brush tops, timber, riprap, etc.).

-Catfish Fish worms or stinkbaits in the river and creeks if there is rainfall runoff this week.
+Catfish Fish worms or stinkbaits in the river and creeks if there is rainfall runoff.
 Otherwise, fish various natural baits over main lake flats.
-Grabbling season runs from May 1 to July 15.
-There have been a few good reports lately.
+Rod-and-reel (drifting or stationary), trotlines, and noodles (jugs) will all work.

 Water Level

-Spillway gate openings, flow rates, and water levels can be obtained at (662)563-4571 or check at Vicksburg District Daily River Bulletin for a table, OR Yocona River @ Enid Dam, MS, OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
+Water levels can be obtained at (662)563-4571 or check at Vicksburg District Daily River Bulletin for a table, OR Yocona River @ Enid Dam, MS, OR Yazoo River Basin Reservoirs for both (click on 24-hour change for a picture explanation of gate flow, spillway flow, etc.).

 Spillway

-The spillway had both gates closed (about 50 cfs leakage) Tuesday.
+Expect frequent spillway gate closures and openings as the Corps maintains winter pool in the reservoir above.
 Best luck in the spillway is when some water is being released, but not too much.
-Catfishing is best now fishing various natural baits near the bottom.
-For White Bass, fish small crankbaits, jigs, or small crankbaits in faster current - below the "waterfall" is a good spot.
-Fish for Largemouth or Spotted Bass along the rocks with spinnerbaits, vibrating jigs, or swimbaits.
-Summer is a good time to pick up bream fishing crickets or redworms under a bobber near the rocks and in eddies.
+For crappie, fish jigs and/or minnows near the rocks.
+Catfishing is best in eddies on various natural baits.
+For White Bass, fish small crankbaits, jigs, or tailspinners in faster current; below the "waterfall" is a good spot.
+Fish for Largemouth or Spotted Bass on the rocks with spinnerbaits or swimbaits.

 All fish captured and kept with dip or landing nets, cast nets, boat mounted scoops, wire baskets, minnow seines, and minnow traps in the spillway areas bordered by rip rap must be immediately placed on ice or in a dry container.
 Game fish caught with these gears must be released.
 This regulation was enacted to reduce the potential of spreading harmful Asian carps to the reservoir or other waters.

-The 12-inch crappie length limit does not apply to the reservoir spillway, but the spillway has a 15-crappie creel limit.
+The 12-inch crappie length limit does not apply to the reservoir spillway, but the spillway has a 10-crappie creel limit.

 Enid Reservoir Special Regulations